Jaumoso/GameDB-server/README.md

 Installation and Usage
 Once the initial development stage is complete, comprehensive installation and usage instructions will be provided in the project's documentation.
 This will guide you through setting up the development environment, installing dependencies, and running the application locally.

-## License
-The GameDB Web Application is released under the MIT License.
-You are free to use, modify, and distribute this software as per the terms and conditions specified in the license.

-Thank you for your interest in the GameDB Web Application!
-Together, let's build a fantastic platform for tracking and managing our gaming adventures. -->